Organization of the Institute

 Theris A. Touhy CNS, DNP, DPNAP

 Theris A. Touhy is Professor Emeritus at Florida Atlantic University, Christine E. Lynn College of Nursing, and was one of the original founding faculty of the nursing program where she taught for 32 years.
 Over the years, she worked with her colleagues to develop and grow the caring curriculum in the College of Nursing.
-She also served as Assistant Dean for Undergraduate Programs and the Co-Director of Training for the Center.
-Dr. Touhy is a Clinical Specialist in Gerontological Nursing with over 20 years of experience in long-term care.
+She also served as Assistant Dean for Undergraduate Programs and the Co-Director of Training for the Louis and Anne Green Memory and Wellness Center.
+Dr. Touhy is a Clinical Specialist in Gerontological Nursing with over 30 years of experience in long-term care.
 She is the co-author of 3 nursing textbooks in the specialty.
 She has published nationally and internationally and was a Fulbright Senior Scholar in Scotland and Sweden.
 Her research focuses on nurturing the wholeness of older adults through caring with a special emphasis on spirituality and aging and creating a culture of caring in nursing homes and for elders with memory loss.
 Currently, she works with an international team of gerontological nurse researchers on creating cultures of caring in long-term care and enhancing gerontological nursing education.
 She is also the co-investigator of a grant focused on development of current and future long-term care nursing leaders in the state of Florida.

 Kathleen Valentine, PhD, RN